George Wunder

-George S. Wunder (April 24, 1912 – December 13, 1987) was a cartoonist best known for his 26 years illustrating the Terry and the Pirates comic strip.
+George S. Wunder (April 24, 1912 – December 13, 1987) was an American cartoonist best known for his 26 years illustrating the Terry and the Pirates comic strip.

 Born in Manhattan, Wunder grew up in Kingston, New York.
 As a youth, he planned a career as a professional comics artist.
 Other than correspondence courses, including the International Correspondence School art course, he was a self-taught artist.
 At the age of 24, he began as a staff artist at the Associated Press, where he worked alongside illustrator Noel Sickles and sports cartoonist Tom Paprocki.
 At AP, Wunder illustrated fiction and various editorial cartoon features, such as "Can Hitler Beat the Russian Jinx?"

 During World War II, he served in the Army from 1942 to 1946.
 Returning to the Associated Press after World War II, he drew the strip See for Yourself in 1946 for AP Newsfeatures.

 Terry and the Pirates

 In 1946, when Milton Caniff left Terry and the Pirates, there were about 100 artists who applied for the job, according to Caniff.
 Wunder submitted samples, and the Tribune-News Syndicate chose Wunder as Caniff's replacement (with former Caniff assistant Lee Elias a close runner-up).
 Wunder's first Terry and the Pirates appeared in newspapers on December 30, 1946, launching the story "Trouble in Tibet".
 Comics historian Don Markstein noted the transition: